About Growing Kidz Child Development Center

-The FCC Child Development Center (FCC-CDC), a 3-Star, NAEYC Nationally Accredited program, opened its doors September 8, 1987, with the primary purpose of providing quality childcare to those families living and working in the downtown Tulsa and surrounding areas.
+The Child Development Center ("CDC"), an OK DHS Three-Star, NAEYC Nationally Accredited program, opened its doors September 8, 1987, with the primary purpose of providing quality childcare to those families living and working in the downtown Tulsa and surrounding areas.
 The CDC provides full time care to children ranging from infants to full day Pre-Kindergarten.
 The CDC is dedicated to providing a wholesome atmosphere to meet the needs for emotional, physical, and mental development for all children.

 Our teaching staff is headed by Melinda R. Burkhardt, who holds a Masters of Science degree in Child Development and a Bachelor of Science degree in Early Childhood Education.
 Several teachers hold Bachelor’s Degrees in Child Development or related fields, while others have CDA degrees or one or more years of college education.
 Our faculty is highly experienced in Early Childhood Education and they regularly participate in continuing education workshops.
 Staff to child ratios are lower than the Oklahoma mandated levels to ensure the highest quality early childhood education.
 Low staff turnover and high morale are important to us.
 Our teachers are warm and caring, the kind of people you want to teach and care for your child.